-- Arrange the paper towel: Place at least three to four paper towels inside the first plate.
+- Arrange the paper towels: place at least three to four paper towels on top of the ceramic plate.
 Don’t load it up too much.
-Those few sheets will hold up an ample of water.
-You can also fold or cut the paper towel the same size as your plate so it will fit perfectly inside.
+Those few sheets will hold up an ample amount of water.
+You can also fold or cut the paper towel the same size as your plate so it will fit perfectly on it.

-- Write on the strains: You may write it on the paper towel itself to label them.
+- Write the strain names: you may write them on the paper towel itself to label them.
 It will keep you aware of which seed is which, most important when you are growing different varieties at a time.

-- Add some water & then the seeds: Adding some water first on top of the paper towels, make sure it is completely soaked through, then put them inside.
-Placing the plate on a flat surface will also keep them from not moving.
+- Add some water & then the seeds: add some water first over the paper towels and make sure it is completely soaked through, then put the seeds in between them.
+Placing the plate on a flat surface will also keep the seeds from not moving.

-- Cover it with 1 sheet of paper towel: Placing a single sheet of paper towel on top will make it easy for you to see if the seeds have already germinated without disturbing them.
-Add an ample amount of water on the top sheet to keep its moisture all the way through.
+- Cover it with a sheet of paper towel: placing a single sheet of paper towel on top will make it easy for you to see if the seeds have already germinated without disturbing them.
+Remember to keep the paper towels moist and damp throughout the germination process.

-- Inspect seeds at least once a day: Occasional watering will guarantee paper towels moist.
+- Inspect seeds at least once a day: occasional watering will guarantee paper towels moist.
 With this, you can tell right away when the seeds have germinated by just picking up the top plate without disturbing them.
-Typically it will sprout in 1-3 days, though other older seeds may take longer though.

 Pros & Cons of Germinating Marijuana Seeds in Paper Towel